tuulu/amlpy/README.md

 amlpy offers several features designed to facilitate effective analysis and interpretation of microarray data:

-Data Preprocessing: Automates the cleaning and normalization of Affymetrix microarray data to prepare it for analysis.
+**Data Preprocessing**: Automates the cleaning and normalization of Affymetrix microarray data to prepare it for analysis.

-Machine Learning Model Training & Evaluation: Implements robust training procedures with cross-validation to optimize and evaluate predictive models.
+**Machine Learning Model Training & Evaluation**: Implements robust training procedures with cross-validation to optimize and evaluate predictive models.

-Cancer Prediction Generation: Delivers predictions on the probability of AML presence in microarray samples
+**Cancer Prediction Generation**: Delivers predictions on the probability of AML presence in microarray samples

 ## 🛠️ **Installation**
 To get started with amlpy, follow these steps to set up the environment on your local machine:

-1) Clone the amlpy repository to your local machine using the following command:
+1) Clone the amlpy repo to your local machine using the following command:
 ```bash
 git clone https://github.com/tuulu/amlpy.git